-- the contractual terms within the financial asset give rise to cash flows that are solely payments of principal and interest on the principal amount outstanding on specified dates; and . - the business model for managing the financial assets comprises both contractual cash flows collection and the selling of the financial asset.
+- the contractual terms within the financial asset give rise to cash flows that are solely payments of principal and interest on the principal amount outstanding on specified dates; and . the business model for managing the financial assets comprises both contractual cash flows collection - the business model for managing the financial assets comprises both contractual cash flows collection and the selling of the financial asset.